 - Understand better what happens to patients after they leave hospital following surgery, and whether the surgery has had a beneficial effect on their longer-term health and wellbeing.

-Clinical audits/service evaluations
+Clinical audit & service evaluations

 Clinical audit is a way of appraising medical care by evaluating how well the care you receive matches the standards of care set down for a particular condition.
 It helps doctors to check whether the care they provide to patients meets those standards and helps to identify any shortcomings.
 It gives real opportunities to make improvements.
 When there are no standards of care available, the process is not called audit but service evaluation.